JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 - write tests that call into that intentionally failing dummy implementation
 - finally start writing the real implementation atop that dummy code

-Well, with server loveless start with a Lambda Function running on Lambda.
+Well, with server loveless start with a Lambda function running on Lambda.
 Get it running to some level of performance.
 Then if, say, some code really could benefit from a GPU (which are not available on Lambda), well, then migrate that stateless Function to some other Docker